 The ovaries produce eggs and release the hormones estrogen and progesterone.
 During the first half of a woman’s monthly menstrual cycle, estrogen prepares the lining of the uterus for pregnancy.
 Midway through the cycle, the egg is released from the ovary.
 The ovary then starts to produce progesterone, which matures the lining of the uterus for implantation.

-is responsible for all hormone production.
+As you can see from these events, the ovary is responsible for all hormone production.
 At menopause, the ovaries stop producing eggs and stop producing hormones.
 The symptoms of loss of hormones, or menopause, include hot flashes, night sweats, mood sweats, anxiety, depression, vaginal dryness, and development of osteoporosis, all of which are due to lack of estrogen.

 A hysterectomy is a GYN surgery procedure, which simply refers to the removal of the uterus, including the cervix.
 The terms “partial hysterectomy” and “total hysterectomy” are commonly used by non-medical people but are not technically accurate.

 - Partial hysterectomy usually refers to removal of only the uterus.
 The ovaries are detached from the uterus and kept in place.
 Menopause does NOT occur even though a menstrual cycle does not happen.
 Removal of the uterus will stop menstruation, but the ovaries continue to function as usual.

 - Complete or total hysterectomy refers to the removal of the uterus, tubes, and ovaries.
 The removal of the ovaries WILL lead to menopause in patients who are still having periods.